secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 #### Budget In Workday

 All planning managers will be allocated a Merit budget which will consist of budget for performance increases as well as market adjustments, if applicable.
+Budget roll down to managers was allocated by taking the total market adjustments needed for team members and adding in the expected increases for their team's performance rating distribution.

 If you are a manager with other managers reporting to you, you will see your overall budget including any budget that rolls up into you in the Organization Summary screen.
 The overall budget will also reflect if you go into any of the planning grids for managers that report to you.
 When you edit your own planning grid, it will show you the budget for just your direct reports.